vk1996/MRZ_Extract_And_Reader/README.md

 ### MRZ READER ##

-This is an inference private repository to extract & read MRZ from passports .
-I did this prototype as a part of assesment where the challenge was to recover MRZ are from passport by detecting angled brackets (<)
+This is a YOLO object detection inference repository to extract & read MRZ from passports.
+The training notebook is added in train dir but this repository focuses on inference.
+I did this prototype as a part of assessment where the challenge was to recover MRZ are from passport by detecting angled brackets (<)

 ```